Coumarin derivatives

 Coumarin derivatives are derivatives of coumarin and are considered phenylpropanoids.
 Among the most important derivatives are the 4-hydroxycoumarins, which exhibit anticoagulant properties, a characteristic not present for coumarin itself.

 Some naturally occurring coumarin derivatives include umbelliferone (7-hydroxycoumarin), aesculetin (6,7-dihydroxycoumarin), herniarin (7-methoxycoumarin), psoralen and imperatorin.

 4-Phenylcoumarin is the backbone of the neoflavones, a type of neoflavonoids.

-Coumarin pyrazole hybrids have been synthesized from hydrazones, carbazones and thiocarbazones via Vilsmeier Haack formylation reaction.
+Coumarin-pyrazole hybrids have been synthesized from hydrazones, carbazones and thiocarbazones via Vilsmeier Haack formylation reaction.
+Whereas, coumarin-pyridine hybrids have been prepared from the Knoevenagel condensation of pyridylacetontriles with substituted salicylaldehydes.

 Compounds derived from coumarin are also called coumarins or coumarinoids; this family includes: